Mission

 The Scutts

-Chris and Hannah Scutt have been serving in Malawi for more than 11 years through YWAM (Youth With A Mission) at the base in Blantyre.
+Chris and Hannah Scutt have been serving at the base in Blantyre in Malawi for more than 11 years.
 Chris’s mission focus (based on his past experience in Education and ICT industry), is leading the Educating for Life Teacher Training Development programme, where he carries out training and educational projects in Malawi, Uganda and Zambia and works with educators in Tanzania and Zimbabwe, developing leaders and mentoring young people.
 In addition, he engages as a consultant, assisting a number of NGO's with ICT support, service development, websites and hosting, e-mail and Mobile Application Development, which help build infrastructure in more remote parts of Malawi, and is studying part-time for an ExecMAL in Pioneering Leadership - a two-year programme that will help him develop his leadership abilities.
 Aside from the full-time role of bringing up three young children (Caleb, Lily and Josiah), Hannah’s passion has been in healthcare, particularly with young women and mothers.
 After assisting at several births locally, she is praying into the vision of a Christian Birthing Centre.

 LOCAL MISSION